IMDC/Webmoti-Employ/README.md

 ### Problem with pnpm lockfile

 This problem could manifest in many different ways, for example zoom video not working or a strange error in the console.
-Usually this will happen after the dependencies were changed, maybe with dependabot or manually.
+This could happen after the dependencies were changed, maybe with Renovate or manually.

-Solution: Delete `pnpm-lock.yaml` and run `pnpm i` to regenerate the lockfile.
+Solution: Delete `pnpm-lock.yaml`, run `pnpm clean-modules`, and run `pnpm i` to regenerate the lockfile.